katcipis/sophia/notes/xp-explained.md

 ### To point or not to point

-I found interesting that after some time I just gave up on the whole point system for estimations.
+I found interesting that after some time I just gave up on the whole point system for estimations, in favor of just using time (or no estimation at all).
 It is advocated that estimations are very important, so does the planning, and after some time Kent also gave up from points in favor of just plain old time estimations.